Netties/Gijs-Tribute/README.md

 # Gijs-Tribute
-a tribute page for Gijs our cat
+A tribute page for Gijs our cat